 It’s important to know about lead hazards to protect students and staff from exposure.
-Implementing lead safety into school renovation plans and ensuring lead-free drinking water in schools are important in lowering the overall risk of being exposed to lead.
+Implementing lead safety into school renovation plans and ensuring lead-free drinking water in schools are important steps to lower the overall risk of being exposed to lead.

-Assume lead-based paint is present in schools built before 1978.
-Risk of lead poisoning can be reduced when schools are maintained in a way that lowers or eliminates exposure to lead-contaminated soil, lead dust, and deteriorated (chipping or peeling) lead-based paint.
+Assume lead-based paint is in schools built before 1978.
+Risk of lead poisoning can be reduced when schools are maintained in a way that lowers or eliminates exposure to lead-contaminated soil, lead dust, and chipping or peeling lead-based paint.

 Essential Maintenance Practices: Vermont Lead Law for Child Care Facilities in Schools

 Some schools are also sites for child care facilities.
 In Vermont, Essential Maintenance Practices (EMPs) are required for all pre-1978 child care facilities.
-EMPs are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for deteriorated lead-based paint.
-For more information, please see our guide to Essential Maintenance Practices.
+EMPs are relatively inexpensive maintenance activities that property owners or property managers must do to reduce lead-based paint hazards and inspect the property for chipping or peeling lead-based paint.

 School Renovations Projects